Paris - Ile De France Section

 Many kings and illustrious people worshiped in Saint Eustache Church.

-The composer Lully was indeed married there and Cardinal Richelieu baptized.
+The composer Jean-Baptiste Lully was married there, and Cardinal Richelieu was baptized within its walls.

-Saint Eustache Church is indeed considered the Mecca of Sacred Music in Paris.
+Due to this, Saint Eustache Church is considered the Mecca of Sacred Music in Paris, attracting both performers and music enthusiasts alike.

 Directions: 1st district